RedHatInsights/uhc-auth-proxy/README.md

 ## Integration with current API broker

-In practice, a request is made of the API broker from the support-operator with the following headers:
+In practice, a request is made of the API broker from the insights-operator with the following headers:

-    User-agent: support-operator/<git hash> cluster/<cluster id>
+    User-agent: insights-operator/<git hash> cluster/<cluster id>
     Authentication: Bearer <authorization_token>

-Because the header indicates the call came from the support-operator the uhc-auth-proxy is delegated to for authentication.
+Because the header indicates the call came from the insights-operator the uhc-auth-proxy is delegated to for authentication.

 ## Configuration